linrunner/tlp-doc/faq/warnings.rst

 Which types of warnings does `tlp-stat -w` check for?
 -----------------------------------------------------
-Currently the command checks the kernel log for errors possibly caused by the settings for :ref:`ALPM <set-disks-alpm>`.
+Currently the command checks the kernel log for disk device related errors possibly caused by the settings for :ref:`ALPM <set-disks-alpm>`.

 What should I do if warnings are shown?
 ---------------------------------------